Enigma

 162

-Archeology to study the coins and conserve the
+Department of Archeology to study the coins and

 Nepal-UK

-to 1744 along with Captain Kinloch’s Expedition.
-It
+goes back to 1744 along with Captain Kinloch’s

-stands on the foundation of faith and mutual honor,
+Expedition.
+It stands on the foundation of faith

 No

-British envoy by the Ranas in the 19th century as a
+to the British envoy by the Ranas in the 19th

 Tracing